karthijrk/gpdb/src/backend/codegen/README.md

   variadic code that is both type-safe and fast.

 ## Codegen GPDB Function
-In order to facilitate codegen GPDB function, we introduced few classes such as
+In order to facilitate codegen GPDB function, we introduced the following classes:
 * `CodegenInterface` - Interface for all code generators.
 * `BaseCodegen`	     - Inherits CodegenInterface and provides common implementation for all generators that derive from it.
 * `CodegenManager`   - Manages all CodegenInterface.

 More details for above classes are available in doxygen document or in respective source code.

-Given this, below are the necessary steps to codegen any function in GPDB.
+Below are the necessary steps to codegen a target function *F* (e.g. `slot_deform_tuple`) which is access through an operator.

-1. Store a pointer to its CodegenManager in each operator
+1. Create a CodegenManager instance in the corresponding operator.
-2. Create a new generator class (E.g. `SlotDeformTupleCodegen`) that derives from BaseCodegen.
-   Implement a function that generartes IR instructions / C++ code for the target function.
+2. Create a new generator class *GC* (E.g. `SlotDeformTupleCodegen`) that derives from BaseCodegen and implements a function that generartes IR instructions / C++ code for *F*.
-3. In GPDB, store a pointer to an instance of the above generator class (E.g. `SlotDeformTupleCodegen`) and function pointer for the target function (E.g. `slot_deform_tuple`) in the state of the target function.
+3. Store *GC* and a function pointer to *F* in an appropriate struct.
+For instance the proper struct for `slot_deform_tuple` is `TupleTableSlot`.
-4. Enroll the new generator with the manager for current operator during `ExecInit`.
-Enrollment process makes sure that the function pointer initally points to the regular version of the target function (E.g. `slot_deform_tuple`).
+4. Enroll *GC* with the manager for current operator during `ExecInit`.
+Enrollment process makes sure that the function pointer initally points to the regular version of *F*.
 5. Replace the actual function call in GPDB with a call to the above function pointer.

-After `ExecInit`, manager uses `CodegenInterface` to generate the runtime code and swap the function pointer to point to the generated version if the code generation is successful.
+After `ExecInit`, manager uses `CodegenInterface` to generate the runtime code.
+On sucessful generation, manager swaps the function pointer (see Step 3) to point to the generated version of *F*.
+Note that, *GC* stores the target function *F* along with a reference to a function pointer to *F* (see Step 3).
+This mechanism allows manager to fallback on the regular version of *F* when code generation fails.